Press "Enter" to skip to content

 “It was fast and painless,” Vlahoulis said to about 40 people gathered in his restaurant.

-The Greek immigrant's citation of Domino's is no idle mention — the chain has Robert Thompson of Roxbury[/caption]
+The Greek immigrant’s citation of Domino’s is no idle mention — the chain has repeatedly made moves in to Jamaica Plain, only to withdraw.

 Of course, no city program can replace a great product.
 And that is what il Panino regular Robert Thompson, a retired Boston cop, said the Jackson Square restaurant has.
 He says il Panino’s thin-crust pie is the best in the city.